 Wherever we look, there are populists.
 In the US we have Trump, in the UK Nigel Farage, in France Le Pen, in the Netherlands Gert Wilders, in the Philippines Duterte.
-Populism is one of the most widely used explanations for the ongoing political upheaval that began in earnest with Brexit and continued with Trump's election victory and Le Pen's second place in France.
-The influential American magazine Foreign Affairs has recently had a thematic issue on the phenomenon, and according to the research institute YouGov, half of the populations in twelve European countries have «authoritarian populist attitudes».
-The Belgian political philosopher Chantal Mouffe speaks of us living in the «time of populism".
-In response to the financial crisis and the so-called refugee crisis, the people reject the elite and refuse to vote for the old parties and their candidates.
+Populism is one of the most widely used explanations of the ongoing political upheaval, which began in earnest with Brexit and continued with Trump's election victory and Le Pen's second place in France.
+The influential US journal Foreign Affairs has recently had a theme number on the phenomenon, and according to YouGov, half the population of twelve European countries has "authoritarian populist positions".
+Belgian political philosopher Chantal Mouffe talks about living in "the age of populism".
+In response to the financial crisis and the so-called refugee crisis, the people reject the elite and refuse to vote on the old parties and their candidates.
 Of course, we also know the phenomenon in a Nordic context: In Denmark, the Danish People's Party went from getting 12,3 to 21,2 percent of the votes in the general election in 2015, and this has a decisive influence on the policy that Lars Løkke Rasmussen's Left governments lead.
 In Norway, the Progress Party has been in government with the Right since 2013, in Finland the True Finns have done the same with the Center Party and the Collective Party since 2015.
 And in Sweden, the Swedish Democrats brought in the Riksdag in 2014 with 12,9 percent of the vote.
 Populism is apparently the new black policy.